 - Children learn how to use their manners by saying “Please”, “Thank you”, and “You’re welcome” at the appropriate times.

-As stated, this is by no means a comprehensive list of Practical Life activities.
-The limit truly is a caregiver’s imagination.
+As stated, this is by no means a comprehensive Practical Life Activities List.
+The limit truly is a caregiver's imagination.

 What Practical Life activities does your child enjoy?